 Average Dairy Farm

-Small herd, privately owned and shared by many local families, providing food security.
+Small herd, privately owned and shared by many local families, not selling milk.

-Large herd, owned by one family or business, selling milk to processing companies which then sell it to the public.
+Large herd, owned by one family or business, selling milk to processors which then sell it to the public.

 Providing food security to many families.